 The Most Hated Celebrity Chefs

 Celebrity chefs are everywhere.
-They host reality TV shows, judge cooking competitions, publish cookbooks, and open their own restaurants.
+They host TV shows, judge cooking competitions, publish cookbooks, and open restaurants.
 Along the way, many of them ruffle a few feathers.
-Many celebrity chefs are genuinely talented.
-But some have polarizing personalities.
 Some have boring shows and lackluster recipes.
-And others are, plain and simple, badly overrated.
-Read on to check out the celebrity chefs everybody — sometimes including their fellow chefs — loves to hate.
+And others are simply overrated.
+Read on for the celebrity chefs everybody — sometimes even their fellow chefs — loves to hate.

 15. Giada De Laurentiis